Heather Allstrom

 About

-Dr. Heather Allstrom is a Senior Clinical Instructor at the Nell Hodgson Woodruff School of Nursing at Emory University.
-She holds a Doctor of Nursing Practice (DNP) and is a Board-Certified Women's Health Nurse Practitioner (WHNP-BC).
-Her research focuses on the intersection of climate change, pharmacology, and women’s health, with an emphasis on equipping advanced practice providers to evaluate and address environmental health risks in clinical practice.
+Dr. Heather Allstrom is an Assistant Clinical Professor at the Nell Hodgson Woodruff School of Nursing at Emory University.
+She holds a Doctor of Nursing Practice (DNP) degree and is a board‑certified Women’s Health Nurse Practitioner (WHNP‑BC).
+Her scholarly work examines the intersection of climate change, pharmacology, and women’s health, with a focus on preparing nurses and advanced practice providers to address environmental health risks in clinical practice.

-Dr. Allstrom teaches in the prelicensure nursing program, where she prioritizes student engagement through active learning strategies and fosters an inclusive learning environment.
-She has taught courses in pharmacology and public health, integrating climate-informed care and equity-centered approaches into the curriculum.
-In addition to her teaching responsibilities, Dr. Allstrom is committed to expanding service-learning opportunities and engaging in interprofessional education that prepares students for leadership roles in diverse healthcare settings.
+Dr. Allstrom teaches in both the prelicensure and post‑licensure nursing programs, emphasizing student engagement through active learning and inclusive, equity‑centered pedagogy.
+She teaches pharmacology and public and community health content across the curriculum.
+In addition, she leads service‑learning opportunities and engages students in interprofessional experiences that support leadership development in diverse healthcare and community settings.

-Her ongoing scholarly work contributes to the growing body of knowledge on climate change’s impact on health, particularly reproductive health, and the role of healthcare providers in mitigating environmental health risks.
+Her ongoing scholarly work contributes to the growing body of knowledge on climate change’s impact on health, particularly reproductive health, as well as nursing education, with a focus on improving student outcomes in prelicensure courses such as pharmacology and enhancing evidence‑based teaching practices.

 Areas of Expertise